-If you've been wronged by an employee, and you feel like they've betrayed your trust, your first inclination might be to think that they may be liable to you for breach of a fiduciary duty.
+If you've been wronged by an employee, and you feel like they've betrayed your trust, your first inclination might be to think that they may be liable to you for breach of fiduciary duty.

-But is the Employer Entitled to Breach of a Fiduciary Duty?
+Is the Employer Entitled to Breach of a Fiduciary Duty?

 In most cases, the answer - at least under New York law - is no; fiduciary relationships are only created in very limited circumstances.
 And here is another, very important tidbit of information: you can't (successfully) bring a breach of fiduciary claim if it is based on the same set of facts as a breach of contract claim.
 The two claims cannot successfully coexist.